Configure the backend input forms¶

 section); the fourth position holds extensive options which are separated

-(e.g. color and structure).
-The information at the fourth place allow the use of
+(e.g., color and structure).
+The information at the fourth place allows the use of

 mentioned TYPO3-Online documentation for the TYPO3-Core API.

 Palettes are used to collect occasionally used fields and show them upon